Real Madrid without Ramos & Varane for Liverpool clash as French defender tests positive for Covid-19 | Goal.com

 The World Cup-winning centre-half joins Blancos captain Sergio Ramos in being ruled out of a meeting with the Reds, as Zinedine Zidane sees his pre-match plans left in tatters.

-Jurgen Klopp’s side are due at Santiago Bernabeu on Tuesday evening and will welcome the news that another key man is set to be missing for their rivals.
+Jurgen Klopp’s side are due at Estadio Alfredo Di Stefano on Tuesday evening and will welcome the news that another key man is set to be missing for their rivals.

 What has been said?